hbdeshmukh/bollywood-lyrics/README.md

 # bollywood-lyrics

-A comprehensive collection of lyrics and other metadatd for bollywood songs from 1940s.
+A comprehensive collection of lyrics and other metadata for bollywood and non-bollywod songs starting from 1940s all the way to 2000s.

+## Credits

-Credit for the source for this collection goes to the kind souls maintaining and contributing to https://www.giitaayan.com/.
+The data for this collection comes from https://www.giitaayan.com/.
 Giitayan's data files are stored here - https://github.com/v9y/giit.
+Thanks to the maintainers and contributors of Giitayan.

 ## Instructions